microsoft/presidio/docs/analyzer/customizing_nlp_models.md

 ## Configure Presidio to use the new model

-Configuration can be done in two ways:
+Configuration can be done in three ways:

+- **Via the `NlpEngineConfiguration` object:

 - **Via code**: Create an `NlpEngine` using the `NlpEnginerProvider` class, and pass it to the `AnalyzerEngine` as input: